VisilyRomani/Info_Manager/README.md

 # Sprouts Command Center

 ## Information
 This is a personal project work in progress that consists of internal web tools for client, job, and time manamgent.
+This project is secured using cookies and Bcrypt encryption.

 ## Table of Contents
 - [Information](https://github.com/VisilyRomani/sprouts-control-center/edit/main/README.md)